pvorb/learn-you-a-haskell/en/02-starting-out.md

 GHCI, you'll get a list of all possible triangles with sides under or equal to 10.
 Next, we'll add a condition that they all have to be right triangles.
-We'll also modify this function by taking into consideration that side b isn't larger than the hypothenuse and that side a isn't larger than side b.
+We'll also modify this function by taking into consideration that side b isn't larger than the hypotenuse and that side a isn't larger than side b.

 ~~~~ {.haskell: .ghci name="code"}